Carrot Rust Fly

 Description

-Adult: 1/5 inch long, slender, black abdomen and thorax, orange-colored head, and yellow legs.
-Wings are a dark transparent color and ½ inch wide in full span.
+Adult: Adults are 5 mm long, with a slender, black abdomen and thorax, orange-colored head, and yellow legs.
+Wings are a dark and transparent color and 12 mm wide in full span.
 The abdominal tip for females is pointed, and rounded on males.

 Life History

-Carrot rust flies overwinter as pupae in the soil near the host plant, or sometimes as larvae within carrot roots.
-Adults emerge during May and June in favorable cool, moist conditions.
-Females lay up to 40 eggs on the soil surface, near the base of plants in clusters of 1 to 3 eggs.
+Carrot rust flies overwinter as pupae in the soil near the host plant or sometimes as larvae within carrot roots.
+Adults emerge during May and June in favorable, cool, moist conditions.
+Females lay up to 40 eggs on the soil surface near the base of plants in clusters of one to three eggs.
 When hatched, the larvae feed on the roots for a few weeks, and eventually pupate in the soil for approximately 25 days.
-The carrot rust fly has 1 to 3 generations per year in Utah, with the second generation emerging in August.
-Not all generations may be damaging, because the marketable hosts may not be present in the field at the time.
+The carrot rust fly has one to three generations per year in Utah, with the second generation emerging in August.
+Not all generations cause damage because of the timing matchup of the host and larvae, the damaging stage.

 Damage

 In Utah, carrot rust flies are sporadic but can cause significant damage to crops when present.
-The larva is the damaging stage, and feeds on umbelliferous species, mainly carrots, but also targets celery, celeriac, chervil, parsnips, and parsley.
-Newly hatched larvae enter through the root surface and mine the lower portion of the carrot roots (upper portion in parsnips) which causes scarring on older plants or kills younger plants.
+The larva Root Crops is the damaging stage, and feeds on umbelliferous species, mainly carrots, but also targets celery, celeriac, chervil, parsnips, and parsley.
+Newly hatched larvae enter through the root surface and mine the lower portion of the carrot roots (upper portion in parsnips), which causes scarring on older plants or kills younger plants.
 The tunnels created in carrots turn a red rusty color and may become colonized by fungi or bacteria.
-Above-ground symptoms include wilting and plant stunting
+Aboveground symptoms include wilting and plant stunting.

 Management